rainfireliang/COMM6320_IntroductionR/README.md

 ```{r}
 load("sample.Rdata") # actually the data frame call tst3 (not sample)
 ```
 There are 6 variables and 1000 observations.
-This data were download from New York Times. id: the id of the article, section_name: the section of the article, publication date, abstract, the lead paragraph, and word count.
+This data was downloaded from the New York Times. id: the id of the article, section_name: the section of the article, publication date, abstract, the lead paragraph, and word count.
 The type of the original word count is character.
 Now, we need to create a new variable wc, which is the numeric type of word count.

 ```{r}
 tst3$wc = as.numeric(tst3$word_count)